Aller au contenu

 Best practices

-• Use the query string for data (uid, slug, page, …)
+• Use the query string for filtering or optional flags

-• Keep templates explicit and readable
+• Keep templates simple and data-driven

 Summary